latuyetmai/portfolio/_posts/2021-09-10-KNN Classification.markdown

 ## Examing the importance of training size and excecution time

-* In this section, I will evaluate the effect of training size on the 1-Nearest Neighbor models' accuracy and excecution time.
+* In this section, we will evaluate the effect of training size on the 1-Nearest Neighbor models' accuracy and excecution time.
 * The time is classified into:
   - Time for training for each model
   - Time for measuring accuracy for each model